yctercero/yctercero.github.io/_posts/2016-09-05-examining-js-frameworks-libraries-angular.markdown

 This is part of a 'series' of sorts.
 My previous post focused on React and can be **[found here]**. <!--excerpt-->

-Quick disclaimer, this is not meant to be a tutorial.
 For the past weeks at HackReactor we've been diving into a couple of these frameworks/libraries and I thought that in addition to this helping me solidify my understanding of them, seeing example code can hopefully help others picking up these frameworks/libraries explore what makes each one unique and when/why you may want to use one over the other depending on your project.
 Let's get started with AngularJS below.

 You can find the code for the weather app on my **[GitHub here]**.